calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 Notice that each signal fragment gets a suffix `_x` where x indicates the fragment number.

-Example of cannonical signals fragmentation:
+Example of canonical signals fragmentation:

 - Message: